How To Make Peppers Grow Faster

 Use A Large Enough Container

-When pepper plants are constrained to a small pot, the plant’s size will be smaller as well.
-This is because the root system runs out of space to expand, and the plant foliage follows suit.
+When pepper plants are constrained to a small pot, the plant’s size will stay smaller as well.
+This is because the root system runs out of space to expand, leading to a smaller overall plant size.

 Learn more about choosing the right container size for your pepper plants here.